 Deepika Padukone's Comment On Ranveer Singh's 'Entertainer For Hire' Post Will Make You Go ROFL!

 Ranveer Singh never fails to make our day with his goofy pictures and hilarious captions.
-Recently, the 'Gully Boy' actor took to his Instagram page to share a picture of himself in a traditional attire and minus his moustache.
+Recently, the 'Gully Boy' actor took to his Instagram page to share a picture of himself in traditional attire and minus his moustache.

-He captioned the picture as, "Shaadi Season is here!
+He captioned the picture, "Shaadi Season is here!
 Entertainer for Hire.
 Available for events, wedding, budday party, mundane."
 Ranveer's caption for the picture left the netizens in splits.
 However, it was his wife Deepika Padukone's comment which stole the show.

 View this post on Instagram